danmxli/man-page/README.md

 ## Experience

-### Voltra Energy — Software Developer
+### Voltra Energy — Software Developer Intern (Jan 2025 - Apr 2025)
-- Delivered systems powering EV-charging and IoT services with an emphasis on concurrent, fault-tolerant services, high-throughput pipelines, and backend security.
+- Delivered concurrent, fault-tolerant systems powering IoT services and pipelines for CI/CD and telemetry.
-    - **IoT Action pipeline**
+    - **IoT Action Layer**
-        - A messaging fabric for Open Charge Point Protocol remote commands, built using Elixir.
+        - A Elixir-based messaging fabric for Open Charge Point Protocol remote commands.
-        - Implements the actor model for concurrent computation.
+        - Implements the actor model for concurrent computing.
         - Zero message loss in chaos tests and process restarts due to automatic state reconstruction of process handlers.
     - **Traffic Management Layer**
-        - A multi-cloud policy enforcement gateway, built using Apache APISIX.
+        - A cloud-native policy enforcement gateway, built using Apache APISIX.
         - Features load-balancing, per-tenant rate-limiting, and header-based API-key auth for protected routes.
         - Features an observability pipeline to stream gateway events into Clickhouse for real-time billing & analytics.

+### Voltra Energy — Software Developer Intern (May 2024 - Aug 2024)
+- Developed data infrastructure for route planning and EV management features.
+    - **Data Pipeline**
+        - A Go-based service that ingests, transforms, and loads station metadata from distributed sources into a PostgreSQL database.
+        - Leverages concurrent worker pools with idempotent processing for consistent data ingestion.
+    - **Proto3 Schema Repository**
+        - A centralized repository that enforces typed gRPC service contracts for route planning and station discovery.
+        - Features schema versioning and codegen pipelines to eliminate serialization mismatches during rolling updates.

-### Onlia Insurance - Automation QA
+### Onlia Insurance - Automation QA Intern (May 2023 - Aug 2023)
 - Led the development of a web automation tool for regression testing workflows.
     - **Selenium POM framework**
         - Implements Java-based Page Object Model design to encapsulate web elements, allowing for a wide scope of testing.